psth2876/student_analysis/README.md

 ![Chart Description automatically generated](media/image11.jpg)

-> *Figure 45: Bar graph of students failed according to weekly study
+> *Figure: Bar graph of students failed according to weekly study
 > time*

 In this bar graph we are displaying total number of failed students with